Nut Allergy Compensation Claim Specialists

 If another party’s negligence has caused you to have a nut allergy reaction, you might be wondering how much nut allergy compensation you could claim.
 If your claim succeeds, your compensation could be awarded under two heads.
 The first is general damages.
 This addresses your injury and the pain and suffering it causes you.

 When valuing this head, legal professionals can refer to the Judicial College Guidelines (JCG).
 This is a document that offers guidelines for compensation amounts to help solicitors value personal injury claims.
 The table below provides some examples of these guidelines as they may be relevant to an allergic reaction.
 However, the figures shown are not guaranteed.
+Additionally, the figure in the top row is provided to show how your settlement could include compensation for more than one illness and related expenses.

 Special damages offers compensation for the financial losses you may have endured as a result of your allergic reaction.
 For example, special damages could potentially cover: